 A motor operates in two modes – Motoring and Braking.
 A motor drive capable of operating in both directions of rotation and of producing both motoring and regeneration is called a Four Quadrant variable speed drive.

 In motoring mode, the machine works as a motor and converts the electrical energy into mechanical energy, supporting its motion.
 In braking mode, the machine works as a generator and converts mechanical energy into electrical energy and as a result, it opposes the motion.
 The Motor can work in both, forward and reverse directions, i.e., in motoring and braking operations.

 The product of angular speed and torque is equal to the power developed by a motor.
-For multi-quadrant operation of drives the following conventions about the signs of torque and speed are used.
-When the Motor is rotated in the forward direction the speed of the motor is considered positive.
+For the multi-quadrant operation of drives, the following conventions about the signs of torque and speed are used.
+When the motor is rotated in the forward direction the speed of the motor is considered positive.
 The drives which operate only in one direction, forward speed will be their normal speed.

 In loads involving up and down motions, the speed of the motor which causes upward motion is considered to be in forward motion.
 For reversible drives, forward speed is chosen arbitrarily.
 The rotation in the opposite direction gives reverse speed which is denoted by a negative sign.

 The rate of change of speed positively in the forward direction or the torque which provides acceleration is known as Positive motor torque.
 In the case of retardation, the motor torque is considered negative.
 Load torque is opposite to the positive motor torque in the direction.

 The figure below shows the four-quadrant operation of drives: